Single & Mirrored Timeline Animations

 In this section, we will show you how you can use timeline animations to create intro animations to your wallpaper.
 We will be using the Refraction effect for this tutorial, but keep in mind that this is just an example and you can apply timeline animations with any effect or property of your choice, it's really up to your imagination what to do with them.

 To get started, we have prepared a window scene with multiple layers, one of them being a window texture.
 We select our window and then add the Refraction effect to it to get started.
 The effect has a property called Strength which we want to increase over time.
 We'll click on the cogwheel icon, select Bind Timeline Animation and configure it.
 For Mode, we select Single since we only want the animation to play once and then stay in its last state forever.
 This is essentially all we need to do to create intro animations.
-For this tutorial, we will set the time to 10 seconds for the animation but especially for effects like this, you could also set 3600 seconds (5 minutes) for example to slowly let the ice freeze over the window.
+For this tutorial, we will change the duration to 3600 seconds (5 minutes) to slowly let the ice freeze over the window.

 Once you have set up the animation, set the strength to 0 while on the first frame to let the window start without any ice refraction at all.
 Then move to the timeline slider to the last frame of the animation and afterwards, increase the Strength to a higher value that you want to retain for the rest of the wallpaper runtime.
 In our case, we have selected a value of 0.3.
 You can immediately see the line in the graph form the shape of an upwards curve (click on the magnifying glass icon to reset the view).
 If you click the Play button now in the timeline panel, you will see the animation runs from the beginning to the end and halts at the last frame forever.